Introduction

 []

-In the first statement, we call split() without a limit argument, and thus get an array of all characters returned.
+In the first statement, we call split() without a limit argument, and thus get an array of characters returned.
 In the second statement, the provided limit is larger than the total number of characters in the string, likewise we get the same array returned as before.

 Slicing strings